-Maynooth University Law Society caters for over 500 law students from across all of the Department of Law's undergraduate and postgraduate programmes.
+Maynooth University Law Society caters for over 500 law students from across all of the School of Law and Criminology's undergraduate and postgraduate programmes.
 The Law Society is one of the biggest, most active, and most vibrant societies on campus, involving members from a wide range of departments and not merely Law.

 Maynooth University Law Society is a student-run organisation that is dedicated to providing Maynooth University undergraduates and postgraduates with an opportunity to learn about the field of law and the career options it provides.
 The Society seeks to promote a greater awareness and understanding of these opportunities within the field of law by appropriate means such as publications, meetings, seminars, and other educational events.